octobercms/docs/3.x/extend/forms/relation-controller.md

 The following messages are available to override as custom messages.

-Message | Default Message
+::: details View the list of available messages Message | Default Message
 ------------- | -------------
 buttonCreate | Create :name